 Meet the Governors

 I was first elected as a parent Governor in 2002, shortly after my son started at Friesland school, but have continued as a co-opted governor since he left school.
 My roles are as link Governor for SEND, Pupil Premium and Looked After Children.
 These roles are particularly appropriate as my experience as an Associate Professor in the School of Pharmacy at the University of Nottingham, where I teach and carry out research.
 In particular, my familiarity with data is of great assistance in analysing and understanding the information about pupil progress which is such a key part of a governor’s role today.
 I am proud to have seen the continuing development of Friesland school over these years and its continuing role in the local community.

-I was co-opted on 25 September 2018.
+I was co-opted on 25 September 2018 after serving over ten years as a Parent Governor on the governing board.
 I currently chair the Resource sub-committee.
 I have over 30 years business experience working locally in commercial banking and am able to contribute some experience and expertise from this background in dealing with the intricacies of a school budget.